django-cms/django-cms/docs/getting_started/configuration.rst

 only inherit the rights he has.
 So if he only has been granted the right to edit a certain page all users he creates can, in turn, only edit this page.
-Naturally he can limit the rights of the users he creates even further, allowing them to see only a subset of the pages he's allowed access to, for example.
+Naturally he can limit the rights of the users he creates even further, allowing them to see only a subset of the pages to which he is allowed access.

 .. setting:: CMS_PUBLIC_FOR